Busydog1990/CpGislet/README.md

 You can see workflow of CpGislet in Busydog1990/CpGislet_workflow

-If you have any question, contact zzhe@mail.hzau.edu.cn
+If you have any question, contact zzhe@jhun.edu.cn

 Package: CpGislet